2025 Minnesota Medicare Plans

 Minnesota Medicare Advantage

 Medicare Advantage Part C is an alternative to Part A and Part B Medicare.
 There are a variety of these types of plans with various premiums and coverage.
-Part C plans may offer some or all of the following:
+Depending on your Zip, Part C plans may offer some or all of the following:

 • All Original Medicare coverage